40tude/py-flashcards/static/md/01_fs_python.md

 ############################################################
 -->

-Question : PYTHON - Give 2 examples of mutable data collection?
+Question : PYTHON - Data types - Give 2 examples of mutable data collection?
 Answer  : List, Dictionary

-Question : PYTHON - How do you add a single element to the end of a list?
+Question : PYTHON - Data types - How do you add a single element to the end of a list?
 How can you remove an item from a list using its value?
 Answer  :

 #### Code snippet